 All stakeholders, from researchers to professionals, policy makers and citizens must contribute to achieve sustainable development and the SDGs.
-Researchers have to provide the acquired knowledge, whereas professionals and policy makers need the capacity to face and manage complex issue.
+Researchers have to provide the acquired knowledge, whereas professionals and policy makers need the capacity to face and manage complex issues.
 Citizens’ engagement is necessary in order to promote a constructive dialogue that supports both research and policy.
 Education and Science Communication are two key components to launch and support this process.

 In the last 10 years, VIU has developed educational projects for policy makers and professionals to transfer knowledge and share best practices on scientific, economic and social aspects of sustainable development.